jirib/notes/README.md

 ```

-a little shell script to query suppportconfig
+a little shell script to query suppportconfig for mpio and its luns

 ``` shell
 #!/bin/bash